 If your writing looks professional, so do you.

-Capitalization: Proper vs. Common Nouns and Adjectives
+Capitalizing Words: Proper vs. Common Nouns

 - Many residents of New York City are relieved that property values along the East River have been increasing over the past decade.

-- Because a strong wind was blowing through the Cedar trees in the backyard, our Dachshund, Cutie Pie, refused to go outside this morning.
+- Because a strong wind was blowing through the Cedar trees in the backyard, our Dachshund, named Cutie Pie, refused to go outside this morning.

 - Business-oriented Web sites often feature an FAQ (Frequently Asked Questions) page.

-- The town’s Chamber of Commerce purchased holiday lighting and appointed a planning committee to decide which streets were to be decorated.
+- The town’s chamber of commerce purchased holiday lighting and appointed a planning committee to decide which streets were to be decorated.

 - A local newspaper reported that a University in northern South Carolina has announced a hiring freeze, but we do not know for certain if the article was referring to Balzac University or the University of the Cultural Arts.